The 10 Best Secure Password Managers for 2018

 This last point is particularly important as it allows security researchers the ability to verify that their code is secure.
 This program also comes from the makers of the TunnelBear VPN app.
 You can go to them for virtually all of your encryption needs.

 If you are finding the above options a little complicated, choose RoboForm.
-It is a much simpler piece of software, and allows you to store 10 pieces of your login information.
+It is a much simpler piece of software, and allows you to store unlimited login information.
 It still has the standard features of a password manager, such as secure password generation, form filling, and a search feature to find your passwords.

-You can choose their free apps, or you can go with their $9.95 per year premium plan.
+You can choose their free apps, which gives you unlimited logins, or you can go with their $19.95 per year premium plan.

 Not only does Keeper store your passwords, but it can also keep your files in a secured digital vault.
 It also includes smartwatch integration for two-factor authentication.